elseasama/covid19chennai/README.md

 ### Patient Level : Deceased patient data

-**Note: A null string represents that there is no data for that field. true boolean value represents the presence of the disease or condition and false boolean value represents the abscence of the disease or condition.**
+**Note: A null string represents that there is no data for that field.**
+**The boolean value "true" or "TRUE" represents the presence of the disease or condition.
+The boolean value "false" or "FALSE" represents the abscence of the disease or condition.**

 | Field                                                        | Type    | Description                                                                                                                      |
 |--------------------------------------------------------------|---------|----------------------------------------------------------------------------------------------------------------------------------|